This article is about the legacy agentic-doc library. Use the landingai-ade library for all new projects.

 extraction_model

-Sample Script: Extract Fields (extraction_model)
+Sample Script: Extract Fields with extraction_model

 parameter.